Downloadable Consulting Invoice Templates

-- Your company logo
+- Your company logo.

-- Business information and contact information,
+- Business information and contact information.

-- The invoice number, and the date the invoice was created.
+- The invoice number and the date the invoice was created.

 It should then include your client’s information.
-After that an overall description of the project and your consulting role.
+After that, an overall description of the project and your consulting role.

-The bottom should include a subtotal, the taxes if applicable, any discounts or pre-payments, and the total owed by the client.
+The bottom should include a subtotal, the taxes, if applicable, any discounts or pre-payments, and the total owed by the client.

 Include a brief description of your services, your fees per hour, the hours spent on each service, and the total cost for each service.
-Make sure you use the appropriate method for calculating time if you do not bill per hour for your services.
+Make sure you use the appropriate method for calculating time if you don’t bill per hour for your services.